 The church of S.Fedele, 10th century (right).

-Cesare Cantu Street with Porta Torre in the background.
+Via Cesare Cantu with Porta Torre in the background.

 The walls that encircle the primitive Roman castrum.
-In the background,
+In 1768, Giulio Cesare Gattoni collocated the first Italian lightning rod on top of the Gattoni Tower.

 A little break during the visit…